Local Information

 which is constanly monitored by the team.

 The Police and Crime Commissioner for Thames Valley is Matthew Barber.
-His monthly bulletin for October can be viewed here
+His monthly newsletter for July can be viewed here and for August here

 Thames Valley Alerts is a system where the Police can send an email to specific communities and areas if there has been an incident or crime in that location.
 This not only enables people to be extra vigilant but it also keeps them informed of what is going on in their area. https://thamesvalleyalert.co.uk/